Wanweiwei200110/Twitch-Drops-Bot/docs/options.md

 There are multiple options you can configure.
 They can be provided as command line arguments or in a config JSON file.
 Options passed as command line arguments will override items in the config file.
 If no command line arguments are provided, a default config file will be generated.

-A sample config file looks like this:
+A sample config file looks like this (using fake `auth_token` and `unique_id` as an example, see below for instructions on how to retrive the values of the two cookies):

 ```
 {
-    "username": "my_twitch_username",
+    "auth_token": "8150u4rv2dp74zrs8q3e7cws414cqc",
-    "password": "my_twitch_password",
+    "unique_id": "8NDEcrUZNW5C83ryJTn7SmlzxS4eWw5g",
     "browser": "C:\\Program Files (x86)\\Google\\Chrome\\Application\\chrome.exe",
     "games": ["Rocket league", "514152", "138585"],
     "headless": true,